quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Reordering Threshold:

 : A 7-bit field representing an unsigned integer that indicates how out of order packets can arrive before eliciting an immediate ACK.
-This field defaults to 3, the recommended packet threhold for loss detection in ({{Section 18.2 of QUIC-RECOVERY}}).
+If no ACK_FREQUENCY frames have been received, this value defaults to 3, which is the recommended packet threhold for loss detection in ({{Section 18.2 of QUIC-RECOVERY}}).
+  A value of 0 indicates immediate ACKs should never be sent due to receiving an out-of-order packet.

 ACK_FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value